Matan Uziel: Roman Polanski libel case

 In December 2017, Roman Polanski filed a ₪1.5 million suit in Herzliya Magistrates' Court against Matan Uziel.
 Polanski maintained that Uziel, through his website, www.imetpolanski.com, falsely reported that five women had come forward to accuse him of raping them.
 Polanski was suing for libel and defamation of character.
 Herzliya Magistrates' Court rejected Polanski's request to be exempt from appearing in court after filing the libel suit.

 While Polanski gave various reasons for his inability to appear, the presiding judge, Gilad Hess, dismissed these one by one and ordered Polanski to pay Uziel ₪10,000 in costs.
 In November 2018, it was published that Polanski decided to drop the lawsuit, and was ordered by the court to pay Uziel ₪30,000 (US$8,000) for court costs.
 The court accepted Uziel's request that the suit not be dropped, but rather that it be rejected, making Polanski unable to sue Uziel again over the same issue in the future.

 In late December 2019, in Polanski's interviews with Paris Match and Gazeta Wyborcza, Polanski accused Uziel of carefully orchestrating the attacks on his character and for playing a major role in designing an international campaign to besmirch his name and reputation in order to make his career fall from grace.

 In October 2021, it was reported that Uziel was the originating force behind helping Charlotte Lewis to sue and indict Roman Polanski.

+In November 2022, Polanski filed a cybersquatting dispute with World Intellectual Property Organization in Geneva against the domain name imetpolanski.com operated by Uziel.
+In February 2023, the three-person panel ruled that Polanski didn’t show the domain was registered and used in bad faith, nor did he show that the registrant, Uziel, lacked rights or legitimate interests in the domain name.

+Assistance in hunting down Jean-Luc Brunel

+Although Jean-Luc Brunel's whereabouts remained secret and it has been believed by the public that Brunel had already managed to flee France, Brunel's victims including Zoë Brock and Thysia Huisman have succeeded in hunting him down in France at the assistance of Uziel and his skills, by using GNSS, mobile phone tracking and other clues as recently as July 2020.
+The intelligence has been forwarded by Uziel to the FBI and French authorities who arrested Brunel five months later on his way to flee.